 These industries require professionals with managerial and business skills to keep production, manufacturing, and sales running and growing smoothly.
 Earning an online MBA in Maine helps graduates take on leadership and managerial positions in these industries.

 The industries offering the highest average weekly wages employ people in business and management positions.
 Those working in funds, trusts, and finance take home the highest average weekly pay, with employees in securities, commodities, and investments earning the second-highest.
 Skills covered in online MBA programs prepare graduates for roles in these fields, making Maine an ideal place for MBA graduates to pursue careers.

 These skills also apply to other thriving industries in the state, including top-paying areas like telecommunications, enterprise management, and professional and technical services.
 See the list below to review some of Maine's largest employers:

 |Army National Guard||Houlton||Legislative Body||7,000|

-With hospitals and medical centers comprising Maine's top employers, many online MBA students in Maine pursue concentrations in healthcare management.
-Graduates of an online MBA qualify for upper-level positions in management and administration -- positions required and offered by employers in all kinds of fields and industries.
+With hospitals and medical centers serving as Maine's top employers, many online MBA students in Maine pursue concentrations in healthcare management.
+Online MBA graduates qualify for upper-level positions in management and administration.

 Careers for MBA Grads in Maine